Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Ahead of Your Tour

 • Make sure your passport is valid for six months AFTER your return date, with at least FIVE entirely blank pages (three for Zambia and two for Zimbabwe).
-No visa is required for US passport holders into Zambia.
-Zimbabwe visas are required and can be obtained at the Port of Entry.
+See "Passports, Visas, & Documentation" section below for details.

 • Please check current CDC recommendations for travel to Zambia and Zimbabwe and consult with your doctor about general travel vaccinations you should have as precaution for travel.
 See the “General Health and Inoculations” section below.